dotnet/docs-maui/docs/android/internals/java-interop.md

 The marshal methods registration approach takes advantage of the JNIs ability to look up implementations of `native` Java methods in native libraries.
 Such symbols must have names that follow a set of rules, so that the JNI is able to locate them.

-The goal of this approach is to completely bypass the dynamic registration approach, replacing it with native code generated and compiled during app build.
+The goal of this approach is to bypass the dynamic registration approach, replacing it with native code generated and compiled during app build.
 This reduces app startup time.
-To achieve this goal, this approach uses classes which [generate native](#llvm-intermediate-representation-code-generation) code and [modify assemblies](#assembly-rewriting) that contain the registered methods.
+To achieve this goal, this approach uses classes that [generate native code](#llvm-intermediate-representation-code-generation) and [modify assemblies](#assembly-rewriting) which contain the registered methods.

-The current implementation of the marshal methods classifier recognizes the standard method registration pattern.
-This standard pattern consists of:
+The marshal methods classifier recognizes the standard method registration pattern, which consists of:

 - The connector method, which is `GetOnCreate_Landroid_os_Bundle_Handler` in the example in [Registration](#registration).
 - The delegate backing field, which is `cb_onCreate_Landroid_os_Bundle_` in the example in [Registration](#registration).
 - The native callback method, which is `n_OnCreate_Landroid_os_Bundle_` in the example in [Registration](#registration).
-- The virtual target method that dispatches the call to the actual object, `OnCreate` in the example in [Registration](#registration).
+- The virtual target method that dispatches the call to the actual object, which is `OnCreate` in the example in [Registration](#registration).

-Whenever the classifier's `ShouldBeDynamicallyRegistered` method is called, it's passed the methods declaring type and the `Register` attribute instance which it uses to check whether the method being registered conforms to the standard registration pattern.
+Whenever the classifier runs, it's passed the methods declaring type and the `Register` attribute instance which it uses to check whether the method being registered conforms to the registration pattern.
 The connector, native callback methods, and backing field must be private and static for the registered method to be considered as a candidate for static registration.

 > [!NOTE]
 > Registered methods that don't follow the standard pattern will be registered dynamically.